I’m Chris. As it says, I’m a writer. Sometimes I write for free, sometimes I write for money. You can find much of my written work here.

 I’m also a peddler of various suspicious websites intended to provoke delight and concern in roughly equal measure.
 You can find those here.

-For ease of browsing and my own sanity, I used to collect as much of my written work as possible at a page on Pinterest.
-I haven’t updated it or added to it since Clive Dunn was in everyone’s dead pool every year.
-Nevertheless, to see if I’m lying when I say I’m a writer, please click the Pinterest logo.
+I used to collect as much of my written work as possible at a page on Pinterest.
+I hadn’t updated it or added to it since the last time Clive Dunn was in everyone’s dead pool every year, so I have removed the link from here.
+It probably still exists but that’s not my fault is it?

-In addition, I have written a series of travelogues about trips around the world I’ve made over the last few years.
+I have written a series of travelogues about trips around the world I’ve made over the last few years.
 To signify the world I’ve found an image of a globe.
-Sometimes I find linear thinking the very finest type of braining.
+Sometimes I find linear thinking so much fun.
 Click the globe to read travel tales.

 I’ve also written a series of hopefully amusing tales of walks around London, the city I call home.
 Click the skyline to read those.

-I recommend you ignore this section if you have no sense of humour, or are easily offended, or consider the perfect life to be one long, dreary series of jobs and meetings, before retirement around 65 and death around 70.
+I recommend you ignore this section if you have no sense of humour, or are easily offended, or consider the perfect life to be one long, dreary series of jobs and meetings, before retirement around 50 and death a few months later.

 These are things I’ve done because I can see no reason not to, and I like to have a few little pet projects on the go to break up the monotony of looking for work.
 I apologise if you find any of these things hateful, but you have been warned.